MoatLab/FEMU/README.md

   Option 1: Build your own VM image by following guides (e.g.
   [here](https://help.ubuntu.com/community/Installation/QemuEmulator#Installation_of_an_operating_system_from_ISO_to_the_QEMU_environment)).
-  After the guest OS is installed, make following changes to redirect VM output to the console, instead of using a separate GUI window.
+  After the guest OS is installed, make following changes to redirect VM output to the console, instead of using a separate GUI window. (**Desktop version guest OS is not tested**)

-   - Inside your guest Ubuntu server, edit `/etc/default/grub`, make sure the following options are set
+   - Inside your guest Ubuntu server, edit `/etc/default/grub`, make sure the following options are set.

 ```
 GRUB_CMDLINE_LINUX="ip=dhcp console=ttyS0,115200 console=tty console=ttyS0"